zabkwak/reacting-squirrel/README.md

 	"errorPage": "error-page"
 }
 ```
+App config can be also be defined in the rsconfig.

 ### Texts
 In the startup process, the `res` directory is created in `app` directory.
 In that directory is created default text file `text.json`.
 The content of the text file is used as default dictionary using [texting-squirrel](https://www.npmjs.com/package/texting-squirrel) module.